The Munich Germany Christmas Market Guide

 In January of 2022, my husband and I left our home in Atlanta, packed our bags and moved to Paris!
 Every day we wake up in disbelief that we get to call this incredible city our home, a city full of rich history, world-renowned food, and beauty hidden around every corner.

-In this Munich Christmas Market Guide, we’re everything you need to know to visit the Christmas Markets in the Bavarian capital.
+In this Munich Christmas Market Guide, we’re sharing everything you need to know to visit the Christmas Markets in the Bavarian capital.
 Munich was our first ever Europe Christmas Market experience and it will always hold a special place in our hearts.

 MUNICH, GERMANY